kabirbose/plaid-quickstart/README.md

-# Plaid-NextJS Quickstart
+# Plaid Quickstart
-Plaid API can be very time consuming to implement as it relies on many security policies.
-You can skip all of those steps with this barebones quickstart guide, allowing you to easily implement it into NextJS 14+.
+The Plaid API has a complex implementation.
+This is my barebones quickstart guide, allowing you to easily implement Plaid into NextJS 14+ projects.

-# Features
+# Why my quickstart?
-- BunJS
+- Bun.js
 - TypeScript
 - Tailwind
-- Already has context created for access token
+- React context for access token
-- Barebones for you to customize
+- Plain with less code

-# Setup
+# Get started
-1. Clone this repo
+1. Clone this repository
 2. Run `bun install` (or use any other package manager)
-3. Create an .env.local file consisting of your Plaid keys
+3. Create a `.env.local` file consisting of your Plaid keys
 4. Run the development server